knarbmakes/ifworldscollide/README.md

 Each **round** happens in 3 steps:

-1. **ENVIRONMENT STEP** Players roll off (1d6) to determine which player’s Environment effect is enabled that round.
-  * The winner of the roll then rolls another 1d6 to determine the Environment effect that will be enabled that round.
-Environment effects are listed on the player’s faction page.
-  * Optionally: If you want to, you can use a shuffled set of 12 cards (6 from each player) instead of rolling dice and looking up the results in the faction table.
-You will need to source a deck of cards representing each faction's environmental effects to play this way.
+1. **ENVIRONMENT STEP** Starting with the player that finished deploying first, alternate who rolls environment effects for the current round.
+  * To randomly choose the effect for the current round: roll a six sided dice, and look up the Environment effect on the appropriate faction list.
+Keep this effect visible with a card or a sticky note for both players to reference readily.
+  * For more details, see the Environment Effects section.

 2. **ACTIVATION POINTS GAINED** Each player earns 2 AP (Activation Points) by default, and additional points based on their current leader(s) leadership score.
 Multiple leaders can be used by a single player, in which case, the points are added cumulatively.
   * AP not used in a round are carried over to future rounds.
+  * You spend ONE AP each time you want to activate either one or multiple units together (see Formations below)
+  * Each unit may only be activated once per round.
+  * In addition, AP may be spent to re-roll failed knack checks.
+Each re-roll attempt costs one AP.

-  * After gaining AP at the start of the round, the player with the LOWEST value of accumulated points goes first.
+3. **ALTERNATE ACTIVATIONS** After gaining AP at the start of the round, the player with the LOWEST value of accumulated points activates first.
 Resolve ties with a dice roll.
-  * You spend ONE AP each time you want to activate either one or multiple units together (see Formations below)
-  * Each individual unit may only be activated once per round.
-  * In addition, AP may be used to re-roll failed knack checks.
-Each re-roll uses up ONE AP.

-3. **ALTERNATE ACTIVATIONS** Players alternate unit activations until they either run out of units to activate, run out of AP, or decide to stop and save their points for later rounds.
+  * Players alternate activations until they either run out of units to activate, run out of AP, or decide to stop and save their points for later rounds.
+  * For more details, see the Activations section.

 ## Environment Effects